 Scheduling a meeting with Join.me is simple.
 All you need to do is download the desktop app, then click the ‘Start Meeting’ on the dashboard.
 You should then be able to select either a personalized URL or a single-use code.
 You can either send an email invite from Join.me to other participants or forward them the URL or code so that they can log in to the meeting.

 It also offers unlimited participation, enabling you to organise or participate in large meetings.
-Even better, there’s no need to register in order to participate, nor are participants subjected to any annoying pop-ups during meetings.
+Even better, there’s no need to register to participate, nor are participants subjected to any annoying pop-ups during meetings.

 At this point, it seems that Zoom needs no introduction.
 Nevertheless, it’s a video conferencing app that allows users to host and join video meetings.
 It can sync up with Outlook and Gmail, allowing users to schedule meetings in their calendar.
 Zoom can support up to 1,000 participants in each meeting room, and users can share their screens.
 Meeting hosts can lock screen share so that only they have the option to do so.